MLDERES/phantasyfootballer/src/phantasyfootballer/pipelines/data_import/README.md

 This pipeline concatenates all the weekly results that are available together into a single place.
 Additionally, if defined, it will grab the latest weekly results if it is not available yet.

+The files are stored in `01_raw/results.weekly/<year>/<week><week number>.csv` such as `data/01_raw/results.weekly/2019/week1.csv`

+This catalog item will go to a remote source to get the data if the weeks requested are not available

+results.weekly.raw => results.weekly

+The steps in this pipeline include,
+  - Gather up all the files that are available, when the latest data isn't available then go get it first
+  - Combine all the files together, ensuring that the week number and year are set
+  - Return a dataset with all the data

 ### Pipeline Inputs

 #### `results.weekly.raw`